 - Human and Social Sciences (expression, languages, economics, law, psychosociology, management).

-- one-month internship at the end of the first year
+- one-month internship at the end of the 1st year

 - two/three-month internship abroad at the end of the second year